Student-centric advice and objective recommendations

 When is the earliest I can apply for college?

-You may be better-off waiting until closer to the deadline to give you as much time as possible to fine-tune your essays, improve your SAT/ACT scores, and secure great letters of recommendation.
+However, you may be better-off waiting until closer to the deadline to give you as much time as possible to fine-tune your essays, improve your SAT/ACT scores, and secure great letters of recommendation.
+That being said, if you are applying to a school with rolling admissions, it is absolutely advantageous to turn in your application early.